 If you’re a trader, you’ve most likely heard of the term “SEC filings.”
-You might have heard of them, but what exactly are they?
-You might be asking yourself, “How are they beneficial for me as a trader, and why is it important that I understand the different types?”
-There are many different types of filings registered under the SEC.
+You might have heard of them, but what are they?
+You also might be asking yourself, “How are they beneficial for me as a trader, and why is it important that I understand the different types?”

 In this blog post we’ll review what SEC filings are, and the most common filings that could be beneficial to your trading.

 What is an SEC Filing?

 First, what does SEC stand for?
 SEC stands for Securities and Exchange Commission.
 This is an independent federal regulatory agency created to protect traders and maintain a fair marketplace.
 The SEC is in place to make sure that whenever a company decides to go public, the information they share is quality and transparent.

 SEC filings are required to be registered by companies, certain company insiders, and broker-dealer relationships.
 The most important thing to remember when reviewing SEC reports is that the information contained in these filings are for the benefit of the trader and are provided to give you a clear view of company performance history and possible future performance.
 The data included in these reports can range from management decisions, breaking news reports, analysis of financial conditions, and much more.

 What are Companies Required to Submit?

 First and foremost companies must go through a registration process when proposing to go public.
 This registration process will include company details that outline what is going to be offered to traders and investors.
 This registration process consists of two parts.
 Part one is known as “prospectus” or the S-1 Form.
 The second part of the registration filing is known as private filings which must be shared with the SEC but not with the public.